-The same applies with bartering; the merchant’s offer will always start ambitiously and so should yours.
-By each beginning at an unrealistic price you will eventually meet in the middle at one you are both happy with - do not be afraid to stand your ground, no one will sell anything for a loss.
+The same applies with haggling in Marrakech; the merchant’s offer will always start ambitiously and so should yours.
+By each beginning at an unrealistic price you will eventually meet in the middle at one you are both happy with—do not be afraid to stand your ground, no one will sell anything for a loss.
 After the initial wariness, bartering eventually turns into a fun exchange and will almost always end with hearty handshakes and smiles, both parties getting what they want.

 There is much fun to be had with the people in Marrakech, my favourite place for night time entertainment was the food market in the Jemaa el-Fna.
 Rows of identical pop-up restaurants suddenly appear around 7pm full of the sound of clambering pans and waiters vying for your attention.
 Most of these establishments offer a similar deal of skewered meats, vegetable cous-cous and fried fish so in order to tempt you in to their particular stall, the employees use innovative ways to entice you over.

 Night after night I heard typically British catch phrases shouted to amuse passers-by: “Taste the difference!”, “Eat here, don’t be Jel be Reem!”, “You, Slim Shady, come dine with me!” (aimed at my unsuspecting blonde boyfriend).
 A meal in the food market is sure to provide you with a taste of mayhem.